France backs Spanish candidate to lead Eurogroup of finance ministers | Politics

+"The Eurogroup is an essential tool in the period we're in, and particularly as we relaunch," Le Drian said.
+"That's the reason France determined whom to support along those parameters."
+Spain's Laya thanked France for supporting Calvino's candidacy.

+"We appreciate enormously the support of French Finance Minister Bruno Le Maire for Calvino's candidacy to the Eurogroup," Laya said.
+"If, as everything seems to indicate, she is chosen this afternoon, Nadia Calvino's mission will be to defend the European interest... with rigour and responsibility."
 Euro zone finance ministers are due to vote late on Thursday on the group's presidency, for which Pascal Donohoe of Ireland and Pierre Gramegna of Luxembourg are also candidates.
+Should Calvino win, she would be the Eurogroup's first female leader.

 ALSO READ